-Human technology and particularly our harnessing of the energy contained in fossil fuels have caused unprecedented changes to Earth's environment, altering ecosystems to the point where some may be in danger of collapse.
-Changes on a global scale including depletion of the ozone layer, desertification and topsoil loss, and global climate change are caused by human activities.
+Human technologies, most particularly our harnessing of the energy contained in fossil fuels, have caused unprecedented changes to Earth's environment, altering ecosystems to the point where some may be in danger of collapse.
+There is overwhelming scientific consensus on this fact.
+Human-caused changes on a global scale including depletion of the ozone layer, desertification and topsoil loss, and global climate change.
+These challenges will be addressed more directly in the second half of this textbook (starting with Chapter 6).
+Because the way societies use resources is linked to individual choice, the fact that the population has accelerated since 1960 (Figure 2) is of note.